gmculp/rNYCclean/README.md

 my_dir <- file.path(find.package("rNYCclean"),"data")

 # specify the number of cores to use for parallel processing
+# the below line of code will allocate all but one of the available cores
 my_cores <- parallel::detectCores() - 1

+# if you are on a server environment shared by multiple users, use the below line of code
+# my_cores <- floor(parallel::detectCores()/20)

 # build files and save to package's data direcotry
 build_rNYCclean_data(my_version,my_dir,my_cores,as_rdb=TRUE)